nick-wilson/pbs-qsub-wrapper/README.md

 4. There are multiple ways of specifying resources or units.
 5. There is an option for qsub to block and wait for the job to finish before returning.
 6. Check that the filters don't break if people submit job scripts in Windows text format.

+An alternative method would be to use a PBS hook instead.
+This would make a lot of these checks much easier and should be used where possible.
+However it is not possible to send customized qsub error messages to the user when using PBS hooks.